How Hard Is It to Pass the Transport Manager CPC Exam?

 Reviewed: 10 June 2026.

-Why trust this guide: I have sat and passed the Transport Manager CPC exams myself, and I train Transport Manager CPC candidates full time — week in, week out — for both the CILT and Skills and Education Group Awards exam routes.
-Everything in this guide comes from real classroom delivery, marked mock papers and supporting candidates through first attempts and resits, not from recycled internet summaries.
+Why trust this guide: I've sat and passed the Transport Manager CPC exams myself.
+I also hold a proper training qualification on top of that, so this isn't someone who happens to know the subject standing at the front of a Zoom call — I'm trained to teach it.
+I've been running these courses week in, week out, for both the CILT and Skills and Education Group Awards routes.
+Everything below comes from real classroom delivery, marked mock papers and years of talking candidates through first attempts and resits — not a recycled internet summary.

 Quick answer: is the Transport Manager CPC exam hard?